-- 1. Start with a new project in Origin. - Open Windows Explorer and navigate to the subfolder <Origin EXE folder>\Samples\Import and Export\ - 3.
+Start with a new project in Origin.

+Open Windows Explorer and navigate to the subfolder <Origin EXE folder>\Samples\Import and Export\

 Shift-select the files S15-125-03.dat, S21-235-07.dat, S32-014-04.dat and then drag-and-drop the files onto an empty Origin workbook.
-The three files will be imported into three separate workbooks. - 4.
-Click on one of the workbooks, select the column B, and create a line plot. - Right-click on the legend and select Legend: Update Legend... to open the legendupdate dialog. - Change the Auto Legend Translation Mode drop-down to Custom, and in the edit box that appears below, enter the string: @WS, @LD3 and then press OK to close the dialog box.
+The three files will be imported into three separate workbooks.

+Click on one of the workbooks, select the column B, and create a line plot.

+Right-click on the legend and select Legend: Update Legend... to open the legendupdate dialog.

+Change the Auto Legend Translation Mode drop-down to Custom, and in the edit box that appears below, enter the string: @WS, @LD3 and then press ${\bf OK}$ to close the dialog box.
 The legend updates, displaying the sheet name and the third user parameter.

-7. Click on the second workbook, select column B, move the mouse over the right- $\hfill \hfill \hf$ edge of the column until it changes to 2, and then drag-and-drop this data onto the graph to create a 2nd data plot.
+the column until it changes to \mathbf{P}^{μ} , and then drag-and-drop this data onto the graph to create a 2nd data plot.

-- 8. Repeat the procedure with column B from the third workbook.
-The graph will now display three data plots, and the legend will automatically update to display the identifier for all three plots. - 9.
+Repeat the procedure with column B from the third workbook.
+The graph will now display three data plots, and the legend will automatically update to display the identifier for all three plots.

 Click on each individual curve and use the Style toolbar to set a different line color for each.
 The legend will automatically update and display the new line color.

-11.8.4Special Legend Types
+11.8.4 Special Legend Types